MattMuller88/HireMattMuller/README.md

 # All Content Added
 This is what the website looks like now that I have added all of the content for each section.

-My final steps are to revise the stylesheet so that the site appropriately handles different window sizes, implement the javascript functions for the contact me page, and host the site online.
+My next step will be setting up the backend for the site.
+I plan to use a Node.js driver with Express and then I will containerize the app using Docker and deploy it using Google Cloud Run.